dev-diaries41/notify/README.md

 const notify = new Notify(config);

 // Send a message
-const chatId = 'TELEGRAM_CHAT_ID'; // Replace with the actual chat ID const message = 'Hello, this is a test message for Telegram!';
+const chatId = 'TELEGRAM_CHAT_ID'; // Replace with the actual chat ID.
+For channels and groups the channel and group name can be used e.g @my_channel const message = 'Hello, this is a test message for Telegram!';
 notify.telegram(chatId, message)
   .then(response => {